Are you planning to take the TOPIK?

 There are multiple reasons you should seriously consider taking TOPIK.

 Firstly, a good TOPIK score may help you gain entry to study in a university in Korea.
-It may also exempt you from taking further language classes before starting your studies.
+It may exempt you from taking other language classes before starting your studies.
 Additionally, once you are in university in South Korea, it is often mandatory to take the TOPIK before graduating.

 When should you take TOPIK?